 Crawford homers, Kelenic drives in two to back Castillo's win as Mariners beat A's 7-2

+No surprise to anybody in Seattle the way Castillo's spectacular season is going.

+"I'm a guy who loves to fish," Castillo explained with a smile after his latest pitching gem.
+"There's always been the saying out there that in the sea life is sweeter.
+It was a happy moment with Scott and the pitching coach.
+We had a beautiful morning."

 J.P.
-Crawford homered in the ninth inning and Jarred Kelenic hit a pair of RBI singles to support Luis Castillo's eighth consecutive winning decision, leading the Seattle Mariners over the Oakland Athletics 7-2 on Tuesday night.
+Crawford homered in the ninth inning and Jarred Kelenic hit a pair of RBI singles to support Castillo's eighth consecutive winning decision, leading Seattle past the Oakland Athletics 7-2 on Tuesday night.

+Castillo (14-7) struck out eight over seven innings, topping 200 Ks while pushing toward 200 innings — a mark that will mean more to him given it shows how dependable and competitive he has been.

+"He loves to fish," Servais said.
+"The little things about players, the things that you can connect with them with are so valuable.
+That's what it's about, it's about relationships, trusting guys.
+And we trust the Rock, anytime, against anybody, in any situation.
+It's fun to get to know him because there's a lot going on inside.
+He caught more fish, but it was a great experience.
+It was a lot of fun."

-Castillo (14-7) has won three straight starts and is 8-0 over his last 12 since a July 14 loss to Detroit.
-He needs one win to match his season high, set with Cincinnati in 2019.
+Castillo has won three straight starts and is 8-0 over his last 12 since a July 14 loss to Detroit.
+Castillo needs one win to match his season high, set with Cincinnati in 2019.

 Seattle (83-68) remained tied with Texas for the last AL wild card berth and closed within a half-game of AL West-leading Houston (84-68).